 Tom Dyckhoff is a broadcaster and writer about architecture, cities and places.

-Tom presents the BBC Two series, The Great Interior Design Challenge which has aired for four series.
+Tom presented the major BBC Two series, The Great Interior Design Challenge for four series.

 Tom has written and presented many documentaries on British television and radio, including Channel 4’s series The Secret Life of Buildings, in which he looked at the effects of architecture and spaces on our brains and bodies; for BBC2’s series Saving Britain’s Past, Tom examined the country’s obsession with heritage; in I Love Carbuncles, for Channel 4, he revealed his passion for concrete Brutalism.